 If you want to avoid those costs and keep your new house safe, these are some of the things to look into, depending on the area where you are interested in buying:

-- Ground instability from earthquakes, slides, or subsidence (sinking from groundwater drainage) - Such events can crack the foundation and/or walls of your house, if not destroy it entirely.
+- Ground instability: Events like earthquakes, slides, or subsidence (sinking from groundwater drainage) can crack the foundation and/or walls of your house, if not destroy it entirely.

-- Increasing development and too much pavement - Increased flooding and stormwater runoff, loosened soils, and an aquifer blocked from refilling by rain.
+- Increasing development or too much pavement: Increased flooding and stormwater runoff, loosened soils, and an aquifer blocked from refilling by rain.

-- Pollution of local water supplies from mining or oil residues, discharge from manufacturers, or agricultural runoff - Not only does pollution destroy stream life, but it can also contaminate the drinking water and make you unhealthy.
+- Pollution of local water supplies: Pollution can come from mining or oil residues, discharge from manufacturers, or agricultural runoff.
+Not only does pollution destroy stream life, but it can also contaminate the drinking water and make you unhealthy.

-- Unclean streets, with garbage collected at storm drains - This shows a general lack of caring for the watershed and potential ignorance of problems that could arise.
+- Unclean streets: If you see garbage collected at storm drains, this shows a general lack of caring for the watershed and potential ignorance of problems that could arise.

-- Regular passage of rail cars or trucks carrying oil or other contaminants - Such contaminants often leak into the groundwater.
+- Regular passage of rail cars or trucks: These can carry oil or other contaminants, and such contaminants often leak into the groundwater.